TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 6/Luke 6.25.md

 ---

-Woe unto you, ye that are full now! for ye shall hunger.
-Woe [unto you], ye that laugh now! for ye shall mourn and weep.
+Woe to you, you who are full now, for you will be hungry.
+Woe to you who laugh now, for you will mourn and weep.